acumos/model-deployments-deployment-client/docs/deployment-client-user-guide.rst

       *)
         exit 1
     esac
   ..

   * There should be one case block per configured k8s cluster, with each block named per the "name" values for your k8s clusters.
 For example, if you have only one configured cluster:

-    * replace "default" with the "name" value of the cluster
+    * replace "cluster1" with the "name" value of a cluster that you have cofigured in the Acumos platform site-config (by default, "cluster1" is configured)
     * set SOLUTION_DOMAIN to the ingress domain name assigned for interaction with ML solutions deployed under the cluster
     * set NAMESPACE to the k8s namespace to use for the cluster